It’s only natural that people try to replicate their success.

-The company uses XMPP server called ejabberd.
-It is optimized for mobile needs, has little downtime, scalable, and friendly to high-load systems.
+The company uses XMPP server called ejabberd with a FreeBSD operating system.
+It is scalable, optimized for mobile needs, friendly to high-load systems, and has little downtime.
 Ejabberd has a great degree of customization and modularity.
-The server offers high security with SSL/TSL encryption.
+The server offers high security with SSL/TLS encryption.

 To store pictures and other multimedia, the messenger uses Yaws server written in Erlang programming language.
 The server is created for high-load systems and web applications with dynamic content.
 It is well-known for its capability to seamlessly handle a large number of concurrent processes.

 WhatsApp acquired its first 250,000 users when Apple introduced push notifications.
 Recent studies suggest that they can triple your retention and boost user engagement.

 n most cases, push notifications serve as a direct communications link between the app’s creators and its users.

 Besides alerting users of the incoming messages, you can use push notifications to let them know when their Favorites come online, when their messages are received and read, when a friend begins a response and many more.

 You can even combine notifications with geolocation for contextual messages.